dask/dask/docs/source/debugging.rst

 Dask has a variety of mechanisms to make this process easier.
 Depending on your situation some of these approaches may be more appropriate than others.

-These approaches are ordered from light weight or easy solutions to more involved solutions.
+These approaches are ordered from lightweight or easy solutions to more involved solutions.

 Exceptions